Stability and instability of Navier boundary layers: Nonlinear instability

-We will not necessarily have $\div V^{j}=0$, but in total we must have $\div \uap=0$.
-As we can only solve (\ref{nsl}) approximately, we write a sub-expansion
+We will not necessarily have $\div U^{j}=0$ individually, but in total $\div \uap$ must be zero.
+We again only solve (\ref{nsl}) approximately, by writing a sub-expansion

-following the expansion (\ref{ISAE}), and likewise for the pressure - there is a gap of $\eps^{1/4}$ between corresponding internal and boundary layers.
-The first term, $V^{1}$, solves the linearised Navier-Stokes equation above with an error:
+and likewise for the pressure - there is a gap of $\eps^{1/4}$ between corresponding internal and boundary layers, which is inspired by the asymptotic expansion (\ref{ISAE}).
+We therefore solve (\ref{nsl}) with an error $\eps^{n}{\cal E}^j$, which is taken into account in the equation on $U^{j+1}$, so we solve, at each level,

-For $j>1$, we ask $V^{j}$ to take the previous error into account, but the fact that we once again solve the equation for $V^{j}$ approximately creates a new error.
-So, $V^{j}$ solves
+In the final term $U^N$, we will need to construct more than $8n$ terms, to ensure that the terms in the error ${\cal E}^N$ will have the right growth.
+This also means that the final error can be as small as we want, of order $\eps^{n+l_0}$, by choosing $l_0$ large. $U^N$ will also contain a corrective term $u^\sharp$ to ensure that $\div\uap = 0$ and $\uap_2|_{y=0}=0$.

-Fixing a wave number $k$ and writing $q=8jn+m$, we must understand the equations that $v^{i/b,q}=v^{i/b,q}(k)$ solve to get estimates on these functions.
+Writing $q=8(j-1)n+m$, we must now understand the equations that the $u^{i,q}$ and $u^{b,q}$ solve to get estimates on these functions.

-We plug the ansatz (\ref{anzl2}) into each equation of the linearised Navier-Stokes system, and consider the equations obtained when asking terms of a same order $\eps^{q/8}$ to cancel out.
-We get that the internal layers $v^{i,q}$, which solve only the Euler part of the $\eqref{NS\sqrt{\eps}}$ equation, are solutions of linear Euler systems
+We plug ansatz (\ref{anzl2}) into each equation of the linearised Navier-Stokes system, and consider the equations obtained when asking terms of a same order $\eps^{n+q/8}$ to cancel out.
+We get that the internal layers $u^{i,q}$, which solve only the Euler part of the $\eqref{NS(\sqrt{\eps})}$ equation, are solutions of linear Euler systems

 where we linearise around $\ust$ instead of $\bust$, because we have a better understanding of the linear equation around time-independent profiles, and